What's in OpenDaylight?

 Topology Manager - stores and handles information about the managed networking devices.
 When the controller starts, the Topology Manager creates the root node in the topology operational subtree.
 Then it listens for notifications and updates this subtree with topology details, including all discovered switches and their interconnections.
 Notifications from other components, such as the Switch Manager or Device Manager, may also provide relevant topology information.

-Statistics Manager – implements statistics collection, sending statistics requests to all enabled nodes (managed switches) and storing responses in the statistics operational subtree.
-The Statistics Manager also exposes northbound APIs to return information on the following:
+Statistics Manager - implements statistics collection, sending statistics requests to all enabled nodes (managed switches) and storing responses in the statistics operational subtree.
+The Statistics Manager also exposes northbound APIs to report the following information.

 node-connector (switch port)